grindsa/acme2certifier/docs/mscertsrv.md

 # CA handler for Microsoft Certification Authority Web Enrollment Service

-This CA handler uses Microsofts [certsrv](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/hh831649) for certificate enrollment and the python library [magnuswatn](https://github.com/magnuswatn/)/[certsrv](https://github.com/magnuswatn/certsrv) for communication with the enrollment service.
+This CA handler uses Microsofts [Certification Authority Web Enrollment service](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/hh831649(v=ws.11)) for certificate enrollment and the python library [magnuswatn](https://github.com/magnuswatn/)/[certsrv](https://github.com/magnuswatn/certsrv) for communication with the enrollment service.

 When using the handler please be aware of the following limitations:

 - Authentication towards Web Enrollment Service is limited to "basic" or "ntlm".
 There is currently no support for ClientAuth
 - Communication is limited to https
 - Revocation operations are not supported

 ## Preparation